abagonhishead/noodle/README.md

 - Unit tests
 - A tidy up of the bootstrap class
 - Migration of the static bootstrap class to an `IStartup` implementation or something similar
-- Move static helpers to instanced implementations (`InteropHelper`, `UnixHelper`) because nobody likes static helpers
+- Static helpers replacing with instanced implementations (`InteropHelper`, `UnixHelper`) because nobody likes static helpers
 - Some digging to figure out if `.ListenUnixSocket()` still has that permissions bug, as the socket permissions `Task` is an awful hacky workaround.
 It should also probably be updated to octal 0660 instead of 0770.

 In future, I plan on adding: